rlancer/super-share/README.md

 + Create a folder in Drive
 + Add in the files you would like to share underneath that folder.
-+ The files should have the permission of *Anyone with the link* can view
++ Files will automatically have their permission updated to *Anyone with the link* can view
-+ **If the files do not have that permission level it will automatically be modified to match that permission level**

 ## Add in an appengine-web.xml